Who are Process Envision and What makes us different?

 A set of ‘end-to-end’ process maps detailed above the work instruction level.
 The methodology we use is called noun-verb, where each activity has a clear input and output.
 Processes will document the task completed but not the ‘how’.

-After documenting the ‘as-is’ processes and identifying the costs of manual and non-value-adding steps, together with the number of occurrences, will form part of the final report.
+After documenting the ‘as-is’ processes and identifying any non-value-adding steps, together with the number of occurrences, we will produce a final report.

 We do not supply a data map of how the systems interact from a technical level or the protocols used for data transfer.

-Paul Elson-Vining has over 15 years of experience of process experience and over 25 years experience in implementing and training software systems.
+Paul Elson-Vining has over 15 years of experience of process experience and over 30 years experience in implementing and training software systems, With 15 of those in Business Process Management.

-He has personally been involved in over 100 Business Process Managreement (BPM) implementations globally.
+He has personally been involved in over 100 Business Process Management (BPM) implementations globally.
 With a logical approach, he can understand the key elements that customers require in their business process.

 One of his essential skills is that of a process facilitator, listening to how people describe what they do and bringing out the essence into a clearly defined set of processes.